YusufAliAnsar/M3_WiperSystem/Project/5_Report/README.md

 ## Threats
 A comprehensive overview of the global Wiper System market, information on factors that will fuel or hamper market growth prospects for the global Wiper System market

+## Application
+It is used in  four wheelers.
+It is used in aircraft.
+Low cost automation project.
+Less power consumption